avrbanac/preequalization/README.md

 are converted into energy coefficients (taps) so that line quality KPIs can be calculated.

-Together with the library there is also a small java FX based application to test parsing and calculated values (time and frequency domain graphs with methics table).
+Together with the library there is also a small java FX based application to test parsing and calculated values (time and frequency domain graphs with metrics table).

 ## Official documentation